zabbix/ansible-collection/plugins/README.md

 ### Example 5
 You can use all available filter options for search hosts in Zabbix.
 You can use wildcard search for: hostgroups, templates, proxy, name (visible name), host (technical name).
-Also you can use for filtering 'status' and search only enabled or disabled hosts.
+Also you can use for filtering `status` and search only enabled or disabled hosts.
 Also you can use tags for searching by tag name or tag value.
-In this example will be given all hosts, that are linked to the host groups 'Linux' and linked to any `'*http*'` or `'*agent*'` templates and visible name contains `sql` or `SQL`.
+In this example will be given all hosts, that are linked to the host groups `Linux` and linked to any `'*http*'` or `'*agent*'` templates and visible name contains `sql` or `SQL`.

 ```yaml
 ---